raktims2210-dev/representation-economy/README.md

 ---

 # Final Thesis

-The next era of AI may not be won only by the organizations with the smartest models.
+The next era of AI may not belong only to the organizations with the most intelligence.

-It may be won by the institutions that can represent reality more faithfully, reason over it more responsibly, and execute with greater legitimacy.
+It may belong to the institutions that can represent reality more faithfully, reason over it more responsibly, and execute with greater legitimacy.

+In the Representation Economy, visibility becomes infrastructure.
+Representation becomes power.
+And machine-legible reality becomes a foundational layer of institutional advantage.